shxdow/shxdow.github.io/_posts/2017-07-04-wirenet-analysis.md

 5		XInputClassInfo *classes;
 6	} XDevice;
 ```
-There are two conditions two branches that set `KeyLoggerState` to 5
+There are two conditions two branches that set
+`KeyLoggerState` to 5

-The function fails
+The function either fails
 ```assembly
 1	mov     KeyLoggerState, 5
 ```